Pediatric

 Why Are Eye Exams Important for Children?

-It’s important for children to have their eyes examined to ensure they are healthy and that they don’t have any vision problems which may interfere with their performance in school.
-Eye exams for children assess whether they have the necessary visual skills which are essential for learning:
+Children need to have their eyes examined regularly to ensure they are healthy and detect vision problems that may interfere with their performance in school.
+Eye exams for children assess whether they have the necessary visual skills for learning:

-A vision screening provided by a school or pediatrician is not the same as a comprehensive eye exam.
+A vision screening provided by a school nurse is not the same as a comprehensive eye exam.
 Vision screenings do not diagnose eye or vision problems.
 They are designed to assess whether a child needs further testing.
+School vision screenings can also miss up to 75% of children with vision problems.

 What are Common Vision Problems in Children?

-While not an exhaustive list, here are some of the most common vision problems in children.
+While this isn’t an exhaustive list, here are some of the most common vision problems in children:

 Amblyopia